 Guys and beer go hand in hand, quite literally and Australians can’t seem to get enough of the stuff.
 But rather than simply import brews from abroad, Australia has a strong brewing culture, with more than 700 craft breweries nationwide.
-Sydney is home to its fair share of those, and many of the breweries supply the city’s pubs, clubs and restaurants, as well as some other venues further afield.
+Sydney is home to its fair share of those, and many of the breweries supply the city’s pubs, clubs, bars and restaurants, as well as some other venues further afield.

 The best thing about breweries, however, is that you’re able to visit them to see how they make the good stuff, sample the many brews straight from the silos and usually score yourself some sweet merchandise at the same time.
 It’s fairly common for people to get on brewery bar crawls around the city, especially in areas such as Marrickville, which could easily cause a morning hangover from an afternoon of boozing.